-A traditional futon mattress is around 3 inches thick, making a comfortable firm bed.
+The best futon mattresses are around 3 inches thick, making a comfortable firm bed.
 In this article, we bring you a guide to the best futon mattress.
 Equip yourself with this comfortable choice.

 A futon lies on the firm side of the mattress spectrum.
 It is more like a medicated mattress, and a good quality futon proves beneficial for our spine.

-With proper maintenance and care, it should last you around eight to ten years.
+With proper maintenance and care, the best futon mattresses with futon frame should last you around eight to ten years.

-If you are interested in finding the best futon mattress, then keep on reading.
+If you are interested in finding the best futon mattresses, then keep on reading.
 We have listed our top pick so you can equip yourself with this comfortable choice.

 We have also provided alternatives for those looking for more options.